JetBrains/amper/README.md

 We’re currently looking at various aspects, including the configuration of projects for the purpose of building, packaging, publishing, and more.
 At its current stage, however, the focus is primarily on configuring projects for the purpose of building.

+Currently, Amper is implemented as a Gradle plugin and uses YAML for its project configuration format.
+We are working on replacing Gradle with a custom build engine and investigating YAMl alternatives.

 While the current use case is Kotlin and Kotlin Multiplatform, Amper also supports Java and Swift (as a requirement for multiplatform).
 However, the same approach to configuration could work for other languages and technology stacks in the future.

-Amper is implemented as a Gradle plugin and uses YAML for its project configuration format.
-The goal right now is to validate the user experience, which is why we have chosen to build on a well-tested build tool like Gradle, providing a configuration layer on top of it.

 Supported features:
 * Creating and running JVM, Android, iOS, Linux and macOS applications.